OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 Here are the steps needed to port your dApp to Arbitrum:

-1. Make sure your dApp compiles and runs correctly on Ethereum or ganache
+1. Make sure your dApp compiles and runs correctly on Ethereum or a local testnet
 2. Configure the Truffle project to use the Arbitrum Truffle provider (arb-provider-truffle)
 3. Add the Arbitrum front-end provider (arb-provider-web3 or arb-provider-ethers)
 4. Compile your Truffle project to Arbitrum bytecode (output as contract.ao)